Calendar Analytics

 }

-Note that you can remove Analytics from shares by simply adding .share-only above, so the first line reads .share-only .measure-button-container {
+To remove Analytics from shares, add .share-only above, so the first line reads .shares-only .measure-button-container {

-If you want to show the chart but not let people adjust the chart settings, you can remove the settings cog with this:
+If you want to show the chart but prevent users from adjusting the settings, remove the settings cog with this:

 .measure-settings-show {